ijl/orjson/README.md

 pip install --upgrade orjson
 ```

+There are no runtime dependencies other than libc.

 To build a release wheel from source, assuming a Rust nightly toolchain
 and Python environment: